List of Jeopardy! tournaments and events: Tournament of Champions

 The top prize for the Tournament of Champions on the current series was initially $100,000.
 Beginning with the 2003 Tournament of Champions, which was the first held after the clue values were doubled in 2001, the prize was increased to $250,000.
 After the initial tournament, where they were guaranteed to receive their cumulative total in cash, each runner-up has been guaranteed a minimum dollar amount depending on their placing.
-The current figures were established in 2006, with a minimum of $100,000 for second place and $50,000 for third.
+The current figures were established in 2025, $75,000 apiece for second and third place.
+For 2006-2024, the prizes were a minimum of $100,000 for second place and $50,000 for third.
+If the scores exceeded the minimum guarantees, they were awarded the higher score until 2024.
 Players eliminated before the finals win a fixed award of $5,000 for quarterfinalists or $10,000 for semifinalists.

 On the Fleming-era tournaments, all players kept their scores in cash at the end of each game, and in addition to their game winnings, the Grand Champions also won a tropical vacation and were presented with a trophy called the Griffin Award, named for Merv Griffin.

-The Season 37 tournament, which was when the show used various interim hosts, was hosted by Austin "Buzzy" Cohen, who won the Season 34 tournament.
+The Season 37 tournament, which was when the show used various interim hosts, following the death of Alex Trebek, was hosted by Buzzy Cohen, who won the Season 34 tournament.

 The Season 39 tournament featured a new format which provided an expanded field of 21 contestants.
-The top three seeded contestants qualified for the semifinal rounds; the remaining 18 contestants played six quarterfinal games, with no wild-cards.
-The six winners advanced to the semifinals and joined the top three seeds.
-On November 8, 2022, a warm up game for the automatic semifinalists was played, with no prize money at stake.
+Three contestants who won 20+ games—Matt Amodio, Amy Schneider, and Mattea Roach—automatically qualified for the semifinal rounds as the top three seeds, while the remaining 18 contestants played six quarterfinal games.
+The six winners advanced to the semifinals and joined the top three seeds; there were no wild cards.
+To prevent preemption by Election Day coverage in some markets, the November 8, 2022 episode was a "warm-up" exhibition game for Amodio, Schneider, and Roach, with no prize money at stake.
 The winners of the semifinal matches advanced to the finals, which consisted of a minimum of three and a maximum of seven games, similar to the Greatest of All Time tournament (see below).
 The first finalist to win three games won the tournament and the $250,000 top prize.
-The second-place and third-place prizes were determined first by number of wins, then by number of second-place finishes, and finally by total score across all games played, and won win $100,000 and $50,000, respectively.
+The second-place and third-place prizes were determined first by number of wins, then by number of second-place finishes, and finally by total score across all games played, and won $100,000 and $50,000, respectively.
+Furthermore, all three finalists received entry into the Jeopardy!
+Masters tournament.